stefs92/AlphaGomoku/Initial.md

 # Understanding the Playing Field
-##  Initial Blog Post
-## Stefan Stanojevic, Kevin Qualls
+## Initial Blog Post: Stefan Stanojevic, Kevin Qualls

 For this project, we set out a goal of implementing algorithms something akin to Google's DeepMind to devise an AI capable of playing the game of Gomoku at a competitive level.